 TRACE ELEMENT PARTITIONING: CONSTRAINTS ON THE DYNAMIC EVOLUTION OF PLANETARY INTERIORS AND CRUSTS

 Partition coefficients are fundamental tools used by petrologists and geochemists to understand igneous processes such as partial melting, melt migration, and element and isotope fractionation.
 High-pressure, high temperature experiments are conducted in the piston cylinder apparatus to measure partition coefficients under geologically-relevant conditions.

 Trace element partitioning between augite and Fe-rich basalts

-I conducted partitioning studies on lunar-relevant minerals in Fe- and Ti-rich systems relevant to magma oceans and evolved planetary interiors.
+Fe-Ti oxides and Fe-rich clinopyroxenes are phases relevant to evolved planetary interiors.
 These systems are understudied but important for layered intrusions on Earth, Martian systems, the angrite parent body, and the Moon, and are being newly constrained in experimental work.
-Lunar magma ocean crystallization models that incorporate the experimental observations suggest REE fractionation during magma ocean crystallization was not efficient enough to produce a residual liquid with REE concentrations similar in slope to the lunar basalts.
+Lunar magma ocean crystallization models that incorporate insights from the experimental observations suggest REE fractionation during magma ocean crystallization was not efficient enough to produce a residual liquid with REE concentrations similar in slope to the lunar basalts.
 Dense, late lunar magma ocean cumulates were likely mixed back into the underlying cumulate mantle (by a process called cumulate overturn) and then partially melted to generate the observed trace element patterns.

 MAJOR AND TRACE ELEMENT GEOSPEEDOMETRY: NEW INSIGHTS INTO THE THERMAL HISTORIES OF TERRESTRIAL LITHOSPHERE AND ASTEROIDS

 Geothermometers rely on temperature sensitive element partitioning among a mineral assemblage.
 Because trivalent rare earth elements (REEs) diffuse more slowly than divalent major elements, REE-based thermometers often record near-magmatic temperatures where major element thermometers record lower cooling temperatures.
-I use REE thermometry to decode the thermal histories of samples from the crust and mantle, and meteorites.
+We use REE thermometry to decode the thermal histories of samples from the crust and mantle, and meteorites.